 Once the main way to get through Montreal, Saint-Paul was first opened to the public during the 17th-century.
 While there, be sure to check out the Notre Dame de Bon Secours Chapel (constructed in 1771, this is one of the oldest churches in Montreal), as well as the Bonsecours Market (a beautiful domed building now home to plenty of boutiques and independent stores).

-The city itself is divided into several neighbourhoods, Plateau Mont-Royal and Little Italy to name but a couple.
+The city itself is divided into several neighbourhoods, Downtown, Plateau Mont-Royal and Little Italy to name but a couple.
 If you’re looking for the best food market in town, then you simply need to pay a visit to the Jean-Talon market in the heart of Little Italy.

 For those wishing to visit a hipster coffee shop, or simply shop some vintage ware, then a trip to the student district of Plateau Mont-Royal is an absolute must!
 And if you want a little more luxury, then the Mile End area of the city offers plenty of boutiques and independent stores selling everything from stationery to clothing.